OctopusDeploy/blog/blog/2021-11/rolling-back-kubernetes-deployment/index.md

 Let's go through the newly added and updated steps.

 ### Rollback reason
-This is a **[Manual Intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals)** step that prompts the user for the reason they're rolling back.
+This is a **[Manual Intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals)** step that prompts you for the reason you're rolling back.
 The reason specified can be used for the **Reason** field in the **Block Release Progression** step.
 Add the variable run condition so it only executes during a rollback.

-### Deploy PetClinic web
+### Deploy PetClinic Web
 There are two modifications you need to make on this step
 - Add a run condition so that it runs only in Deploy mode
 - Add a deployment annotation to tie the release to a revision